mosheng555/TopoAcu/README.md

 This repository is the data release accompanying the manuscript *"Meridian topology-aware graph-language alignment for acupuncture prescription generation"* (submitted to Neurocomputing).
-It provides a representative, de-identified subset of acupuncture case records to support the reproducibility of the experimental results reported in the manuscript.
+It provides de-identified acupuncture case records drawn from part of the data used in the study.

 ## Repository content